Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

-A further amendment to the Commerce Act, relating to international liner shipping services, will come into force in August 2019.
+A further amendment to the Commerce Act, relating to international liner shipping services, has been passed by Parliament and will come into force in August 2019.
 The amendment will narrow the scope of an existing exemption from the cartel regime for certain services for the carriage of goods by sea between New Zealand and other countries.

 Have there been any recent key cases?

-- an air freight forwarding cartel (eg, Commerce Commission v Kuehne + Nagel International AG NZHC 705) – the participants in this cartel agreed that they would each pass on certain costs to consumers.
+- an air freight forwarding cartel (Commerce Commission v Kuehne + Nagel International AG NZHC 705) – the participants in this cartel agreed that they would each pass on certain costs to consumers.
 Total penalties amounted to almost NZ$12 million;

-- a livestock cartel (ongoing) (eg, Commerce Commission v PGG Wrightson Ltd NZHC 2921) – the participants in this cartel engaged in price fixing in connection with the introduction of a new regulatory regime.
-Total penalties as at September 2017 amounted to almost NZ$3.3 million; and
+- a livestock cartel (Commerce Commission v PGG Wrightson Ltd NZHC 2921) – the participants in this cartel engaged in price fixing in connection with the introduction of a new regulatory regime.
+Total penalties amounted to almost NZ$3.3 million; and

-- a real estate agents cartel (ongoing) (eg, Commerce Commission v Lodge Real Estate Ltd NZHC 3115) – the participants in this cartel agreed to pass on an increase in costs to their customers.
-Total penalties as at September 2017 amounted to almost NZ$19 million.
+- a real estate agents cartel (ongoing) (Commerce Commission v Lodge Real Estate Ltd & Ors NZHC 3115) – the participants in this cartel agreed to pass on an increase in costs to their customers.
+Total penalties as of September 2018 amounted to almost NZ$19 million.